Pennsylvania German Folded Paper Stars

 We purchase pre-cut strips at the Ephrata Cloister museum shop in Pennsylvania, but Bethlehem Paper is an online source with many choices.
 Cynthia's YouTube woven paper star video walks you through the folding process.
 [2024 updated links]

-Stay tuned for directions for the folded German Bell Ornament that can also be seen in the picture - believe it or not, it's made from a simple index card.
+You might also like to make the pyramid-shaped German Bell Ornaments that can be seen in the image above - believe it or not, they're made from an index card.

 Kindly, ldh